-This year's Palme d'Or winner and official Best International Film submission from France, Titane (same title in France) which is directed and written by Julia Ducournau in her sophomore feature outing, can certainly make you grab your theatre seat just a little tighter as you might be sweating litres of motor oil but it does have more to it than just magic tricks.
+Psychological drama-thriller hybrid Titane (same title in France), directed and written by Julia Ducournau in her sophomore feature outing, can certainly make you grab your theatre seat just a little tighter as you might be sweating litres of motor oil but it does have more to it than just magic tricks.
 In her first film role, Agathe Rousselle plays Alexia who's a showgirl with a titanium plate in her head due to an accident that we see in the film's first scene.
-She also becomes or already is a serial killer and after one deadly and sweaty night, she begins to transform physically, so to speak.
+She also becomes or already is a serial killer and after one deadly and sweaty night, she begins to transform physically so to speak.
 After getting linked to the murders, she assumes the identity of a long missing boy called Adrian which leads her to live with his father, fire captain Vincent (Vincent Lindon) while trying to conceal her transformation.

 To Ducournau's credit however, she isn't only showing off here but the acting is outstanding across the board as well.
 Lindon carries the weight emotionally in the second half in an exceptional manner and with him, there wasn't a moment that felt overly sentimental but still made you care about the characters.
-Rousselle, on the other hand, barely has any lines but she and Ducournau clearly struck a chord when it comes to reactions, looks and looking away that you don't think about it during the film.
+Rousselle, on the other hand, barely has any lines but she and Ducournau clearly struck a chord when it comes to reactions, looks and looking away that you don't think about her lack of dialogue.
 Themes presented and the two actors working well by themselves and together is why Titane rises above good to become great, it doesn't rely simply on bodies to make you feel something.

 Smileys: Directing, Vincent Lindon, Agathe Rousselle, makeup